sora.ephem

 sora.ephem.utils.getBSPfromJPL(identifier, initial_date, final_date, email, directory='./')[source]

-BSP files, which have information to generate the ephemeris of the objects, will be downloaded and named as (without spaces): ‘[identifier].bsp’.
+When available, BSP files contain information to generate object ephemerides and are named as (without spaces): '[identifier].bsp'.

 Important

-It is not possible to download BSP files for Planets or Satellites.
+Automatic download is currently not working.
+It is also not possible to download BSP files for planets or satellites with this helper.

 Parameters: